-- Psychological factors such as depression and stress may contribute to PE.
+- Psychological factors, such as depression and stress, may contribute to PE.

 There are several treatments for PE.

-Topical agents like numbing creams or numbing sprays can reduce sensation and are usually a fairly low-risk option with few side effects.
+Topical agents like numbing creams or numbing sprays can reduce sensation and usually are a fairly low-risk option with few side effects.
 Oral medicines require monitoring and should be managed by a doctor.
 There are also effective behavioral therapies.

 On the other hand, if you’re experiencing difficulty ejaculating after having sex for 30 to 45 minutes, you may be experiencing delayed ejaculation.

 Psychological issues, such experiencing trauma, may cause delayed ejaculation, as well as the following physical causes:

 - Nervous system diseases, such as stroke or nerve damage to the spinal cord or back.

 - Taking certain drugs.

 Treatment for delayed ejaculation might include taking medicine or adjusting a medicine taken for another condition, receiving psychological counseling, and addressing alcohol or drug use.